joysterr/trendsentimentanalysis/README.md

 # [Prerequisites] Note to devs/mods/tutors/assessors:
 ## To test out app on your local machines you will have to do the following
 ## Requirements
+(The web app was developed with Python 3.10)
-The recommended Python version is 3.10 at system level (TensorFlow does not work with newer versions of Python).
+(the web app works on macOS without any issues upon following below steps) The recommended Python version is >=3.10 at system level.
-This project also requires JavaScript and React.
+This project requires Node.js, JavaScript and React.
 Please ensure these are installed and updated to the latest versions.
-Also the latest version of 'npm' for front-end and 'pip' for the backend is essential.
+Also, the latest version of 'npm' for front-end and 'pip' for the backend is required.
+(use pip3 if pip doesn't work)

 ## Back-end
 ```
 cd server
-python3 -m venv /venv
+python3 -m venv ./venv
 source venv/bin/activate
 pip install -r requirements.txt
 ```